Raarup Adventures

 Comments

-The Dyker Heights Christmas Lights began in the 80's by a woman named Lucy Spata.
-Inspired to continue a tradition her mother began, the neighborhood wasn't always in on creating this wonderful masterpiece of Christmas lights.
-Now, this entire neighborhood of homes in Brooklyn goes all out to decorate their houses from head to toe in all the best Christmas lights and decorations - lights, blow-ups, fake snow, Santas, you name it.
-Not to mention, these houses themselves will blow your minds with their fountains, winding staircases, and columns lining their houses and ranging on average from $1,000,000 to much, much more.
-You’ll even find hot chocolate stands throughout the area as well as local vendors selling t-shirts and toys.
+The Dyker Heights Christmas Lights began in the 80's by a woman named Lucy Spata, now, this entire neighborhood in Brooklyn goes all out to decorate their houses from head to toe in the best Christmas lights and decor - lights, blow-ups, fake snow, Santas, you name it they've probably got it.
+You’ll even find hot chocolate stands throughout the area as well as local vendors selling t-shirts and toys - and this single event draws over 100,000 visitors in the few weeks it's up.

 Picture